Null in void 0.01

 Juela Prime - Capitol

 Emilien was waiting patiently in the office lobby of a towering high rise structure.
 One of thousands of competing banks on the Juel Capitol.
 He had a valid appointment and felt annoyed by the guard hanging around near him and kept noticing the suspicious glances.
 “What are you looking at.” he hissed from under his hood.
 “You a spacer?”
 “Maybe.”
 The guard did not follow up on his question, he did not leave either.
 The door slid open and a impeccably well groomed secretary beckoned at him.
 “Mr Dierre is ready for you.”
 “Thank you sweetheart.”
 He brushed past her sticking a pernicious grin right in her face, she gagged.
 “Welcome Mr Emilien, I hope you had a good trip.”
 The bank chief executive greeted with outstretched arms.
 “Nice suit, I always have good trips.
 Is it very expensive?”
 The spacer gestured toward the fabric while looking around and sizing up the situation.
 “More than you know.”
 The executive smugly responded and proceeded to open a cabinet containing differently labelled flasks filled with various hues of alcohol.
 “I know quite a lot.”
 Emilien licked his lips.
 The banker hesitantly offered a serving which was accepted without vacillation.
 “I always thought that you void jumpers would be more reluctant accepting unverified consumables?”
 Dierre smiled a questioning look.
 Emilien swallowed the strong fluid and inhaled deeply.
 “I have a clone ready.
 And an implant that up links me directly to my pod.
 Don't think that if I have to wake up in a fresh body that I won't remember this place, including your mug.”
 Emilien tapped lightly on his temple seeming threatening and postured while he spoke.
 The banker nodded in uneasy amusement.
 “Excellent, excellent.
 Ahem, The reason we contacted you Mr Emilien, is because we are in business...”
 He promptly helped himself to a second glass of... whatever alcohol it was, anticipating a speech and a job description. “...the business of war.
 Currently we are supplying arms to the Juela fleet, who are at war with the Magarrian Empire.
 They are for the most part, boycotting our factories... which is a shame really, but understandably so.
-The Shiv Unity are supporting our enemy logistically yet have not joined them in active combat.
-We are trying to coax Osteri aggression, but they have occupied themselves in... other endeavours and don't seem as willing as usual to assault Magar territories.”
+The Shiv Unity are supporting our enemy logistically yet have not joined them in active combat."
+He walked around his desk swirling the brown liquid round and round as he talked.
+"We are trying to coax Osteri aggression, but they have occupied themselves in... other endeavours and don't seem as willing as usual to assault Magar territories.”
 The spacer frowned and feigned curiosity.
 “Why would you suppose that be?”
 He interjected.
 “We are not sure... don't interrupt me, you break my train of thought.”
 The banker lied and it did not escape his attention.
 “Continue by all means.”
 He waved a bottle at the executive leaning back into a comfy black leather chair.
 “If we get the upper hand in this war we could control vital Magar territories, the profits our companies could absorb from the moons and planets would be virtually tax free and help to continue fund the war effort...”
 Emilien cut him off with a snide sarcasm.
 “How philanthropic.
 I watch your news propaganda...”
 Emilien slowly sat upright and uncannily performed like a popular Juel news anchor.
 “Breaking news.
 The Magar Empire are allegedly oppressing... slaves, it is reported that the war has driven them to desperation and are driving their labour forces harder than what is... morally justifiable.
 Any petitions made or pleas for leniency, no matter how trivial is met with... corporal punishment.
 We must be vocal about their plight and fight for... freedom and liberty.
 You are with The Report.
 See you next time, and remember, peace everywhere for all.”
 He mockingly mimics a news anchor's plastic monotone while folding up and shifting around imaginary papers.
 The secretary sniggered softly from behind her desk, Dierre frowned.
 Emilien slouched back into his chair.
 “What would you have me do boss?”
 The banker remained silent.
 “Excuse me one moment.”
 Dierre touched a pad on his desk, privacy panels slid up separating Dierre from his guest and the lady.
 He opened comms to an unknown voice.
 Emilien auto tuned up his sonic receptors slightly and closed his eyes listening in uninvited but inconspicuously.
 "Yes Dierre, make it quick."
 “Right, good afternoon sir.
 I am not sure about this character, Mr Emilien, should we not rather employ one of our own for this contract.”
 “What?
 No!
 There is no one else with the expertise and or reputation required for this investment.
 He has no prior affiliation to us no, no record.
 Dierre, just hire the man and stop whining like a little bitch!
 I don't need this type of crap.
 This was prearranged, what I don’t need is uncalled for opinionated inputs.
 We have made the decision and you, you explain what we require of them.
 So explain to the space clone what we need him to do and how much we are going to pay him for it!”
 The silence was awkward.
 “Wh...
 Yes sir.”
 The banker was keeping good composure under the condescending circumstances.
 Emilien smiled, a sly joy filling his soulless being.
 The comms line closed and the privacy panels retreated into the floor to reveal to the banker Emilien, sitting there grinning like an idiot.
 “How much are you going to pay me?”
 “Don't you want to know details of the job concerned?”
 “No. Just show me the figures in sat.”
 The director handed him a pad.
 Emilien looked at the glowing screen, his smiled recurred.
 “I accept this mission.”
 He glanced over at the secretary who was unassumingly recording minutes at her desk.
 “Doing anything tonight sweetheart?”
 She grimaced.
 Emilien stood up, “Dierre my good fellow I have to go, need to prepare for whatever it is you corpo scumbags are going to make me do.”
 “Don't you want to know the details involved?”
 “Send the info to my pod.”
 “It is sensitive information.”
 Emilien indifferently stared at Dierre.
 “I have a secure line... bitch.”
 Disbelief shot across his face.

 He walked out of the room, looked back grinning an impossibly large grin and winked at the lady.
 “See you later sweetheart.”
 She quickly had the door slide closed.
 "That was unsettling."
 She mumbled to herself.